sktime/enhancement-proposals/steps/21_config_manager/step.md

 ### Code design: flag manager

 The flag manager is a mixin class `_FlagManager`, which provides abstract functionality for tags and configs.
+From this, `BaseObject` can inherit.

-The methods are private, as they are used within public methods like `get_tag`, and all have an argument that provides a reference for the attribute dict containing the flags, e.g., `_tags` or `_config`.
+`_FlagManager`'s methods are private, as they are used within public methods like `get_tag`, and all have an argument that provides a reference for the attribute dict containing the flags, e.g., `_tags` or `_config`.